Cotton vs Microfiber Sheets: Which is Best?

 There are several different kinds of quality cotton sheets available on the market today.
 The cheapest option is Upland cotton.
 If you’re looking for moderately priced cotton sheets, Pima cotton or Supima cotton sheets are your best choice.
 Egyptian cotton sheets are the highest quality and most expensive cotton sheets out there.

 Overall, cotton sheets are known for their softness and allergy-friendly materials.
 With these sheets, you won’t have to worry about irritating your skin or other existing allergies.
 Watch out for staple length when choosing cotton sheets.
-Longer staples mean that your sheets are more durable and made of the best material.
+Longer staples establish luxury sheets that are more durable and made of the best material.

 Drawbacks of Cotton Sheets